K40Nano/K40Nano/README.md

 # K40Nano
 Decoupled and extended low level support for K40, derived from K40 Whisperer.

-K40Nano is intended to pull out the low level support from K40Whisperer ( https://github.com/jkramarz/K40-Whisperer (not the author's github, there isn't an author's github)) and give it a helpful and proper encapsolation and a functional low level API.
+K40Nano is intended to pull out the low level support from K40Whisperer ( https://github.com/jkramarz/K40-Whisperer (not the author's github, there isn't an author's github)) and give it a helpful and proper encapsulation and a functional low level API.
 Making this functionality more direct, understandable, and extendable for everybody.

+Project Status
+---
+Almost there.
+The API should be mostly stable, so how interactions are done should not change.
+There are likely a number of bugs still.
+And while some version of the code has been working here or there other errors may have cropped up.
+I'm hoping to test things and debug them in the next few days.
+Running the code with a mock output `-o mock` seems to produce quite reasonable egv data that a machine would have no trouble executing.
+Equally some commands like `Nano -o baby.svg -i baby.png` has no trouble converting a black and white image of a baby into an svg file of lines that looks like the given image.

+Some other elements like the Parsers and CLI seem to generally work but might still need some tweaks and adjustments these are somewhat less important.
+These could be removed from the project.
+So could the additional debug connections (PrintConnection, and FileWriteConnection) and debug plotters (SvgPlotter, PngPlotter).
+The actual essential files are NanoUsb, NanoConnection, and NanoPlotter.

+Compatibility
+---
+K40Nano should be compatible with both Python 2.7 and 3.6.

 API:
 ---